MatteoGaetzner/isync-daemon/README.md

 # Installation

-This daemon has been tested with python 3.10.3.
+This daemon has been tested with python 3.10.3 on Arch Linux.
-Other versions haven't been tested, but it likely still works with most python 3 versions since `python-gnupg` (a gpg wrapper for python), and `daemonize` are its only dependencies apart from mbsync (isync).

-To install `python-gnupg` and `daemonize`, run:
+To install dependencies, run:

 ```
-pip install python-gnupg daemonize
+pip install python-gnupg daemonize systemd-python
 ```

 To set up Neomutt and offline email access with it, I recommend